HackYourFuture-CPH/FP-class11/README.md

 REMEMBER, this key should be kept super secret!!!
 NEVER add this to any PR!!

+### Testing

+To make a new test, add a `COMPONENT_NAME.test.js` to a component.
+See fx the `Home` component to get an example of a simple test.

+To run all test, write this command:

+`npm run test`

+To run the tests when you change a test file, run:

+`npm run test:watch`

 ## 🏁 Getting Started
 First clone the repo on your local machine using a terminal or a git client.